ArtBlocks/artblocks-contracts/contracts/V3_CHANGELOG.md

 - Automatically lock projects four weeks after they are fully minted
   - IMPORTANT for artists to understand the impact of the change.
 Internal artist communication plan required for this type of change.
 - Only allow artist to update project description when project is unlocked; only allow admin to update project description when project is locked.
+- Add artist additionalPrimary and additionalSecondary payment accounts
+  - This is to allow artists to have different additional payee accounts for primary sales vs. secondary royalty sales.
+This supports the use case where an artist has a charity as a payee in primary sales, but not in secondary sales.